 - Preheat your oven to 160°C.

-- Arrange the sliced onions and bay leaves in a large casserole dish or baking dish.
+- Place the sliced onions and bay leaves in a large casserole dish or ovenproof dish.
 Place the marinated leg of lamb on top.

-- Pour vegetable stock into the dish to maintain moisture during cooking
+- Pour the vegetable broth into the dish to retain moisture during cooking

-- Cover the casserole with a lid or aluminum foil.
+- Cover the casserole dish with a lid or aluminum foil.

-- If your leg of lamb is not too large, you can cook it in the Ninja Foodi, in Slow Cook mode, for 5 hours.
+- If your leg of lamb is not too big, you can cook it in the Ninja Foodi, in Slow Cook mode, for 5 hours.

 -